 Over the years, I've adapted my most-requested biscotti recipe to add some of my favorite ingredients: cranberries, white chocolate and pistachios.
 This biscotti keeps and freezes well.—Susan Nelson, Newbury Park, California

 These treats are my family's favorite, and it seems no matter how many I make, they always disappear too soon. —D. Weaver, Ephrata, Pennsylvania

-I get a great deal of satisfaction making and giving time-tested yuletide treats like these soft, chewy cookies.
-Dipping them in white chocolate makes great gingersnaps even more special. —Laura Kimball, West Jordan, Utah
+I get tremendous satisfaction making and giving time-tested yuletide treats like these soft, chewy cookies.
+Dipping them in white chocolate makes much-loved gingersnaps even more special. —Laura Kimball, West Jordan, Utah

 These spiced-just-right whoopie pies combine two popular flavors in one fun treat.
 The moist cookies are rolled in sugar before baking for a bit of crunch. —Jamie Jones, Madison, Georgia

 Covered in chopped nuts and drizzled with chocolate, these cookies are delicious and pretty, too.
 Everybody looks forward to munching on them during the holidays. —Elizabeth Marino, San Juan Capistrano, California

 This butter cookie recipe is a favorite of my nephews, who love the creamy frosting. —Ruth Griggs, South Hill, Virginia